etix/mirrorbits/README.md

 RedisSentinelMasterName | Name of the redis-sentinel cluster RedisSentinels | List of redis-sentinel hosts
-LogDir | Path to the directory where to save log files GeoipDatabasePath | Path to the geoip databases ConcurrentSync | Maximum number of server sync (rsync/ftp) do to simultaneously ScanInterval | Interval between rsync/ftp synchronizations (in minutes)
+LogDir | Path to the directory where to save log files TraceFileLocation | Relative path to a trace file (from the repository root) containing a Unix timestamp regularly updated GeoipDatabasePath | Path to the geoip databases ConcurrentSync | Maximum number of server sync (rsync/ftp) do to simultaneously ScanInterval | Interval between rsync/ftp synchronizations (in minutes)